mRemoteNG/.github/CONTRIBUTING.md

 - If applicable, consider including visual mock-ups to show us what you mean.

 ## Pull requests
 Good pull requests are a huge help!
-If you haven't already, please consider reading [GitHub's guide to contributing to open source](https://guides.github.com/activities/contributing-to-open-source/)
+If you haven't already, please consider reading [GitHub's guide to contributing to open source](https://guides.github.com/activities/contributing-to-open-source/).
+Pull requests that are targeting the master branch directly are not allowed.
+Always merge into develop or a current feature branch.

 Our requests when it comes to pull requests:
 - Be clear about what your PR seeks to do.